mykytayefrueiv/hedera-accelerator-rwa-defi-fe/README.md

-# 🏙️ Buildings "R" Us – Frontend
+# 🏙️ Hedera RWA DeFi Accelerator – Frontend

 Welcome to the frontend of the **Hedera RWA DeFi Accelerator** – a reference dApp for building, managing, and interacting with tokenized real estate assets on Web3.
 This is the user interface layer for a modular REIT system that models real estate as on-chain assets, designed with composability, investor accessibility, and DeFi integration in mind.